5 things that may affect your savings in retirement

 Inflation refers to how much you can buy with the same amount of money over time.
 With the cost of living and the cost of healthcare always going up, it's important to make sure that inflation doesn't get the better of your retirement savings.
 There's nothing you can do about inflation itself, but there are things you can do to reduce its negative effect on your savings.

 For example, you may need a more aggressive investing approach to outperform inflation and protect your money.
-Try to have a good portion of your savings invested in things like equities and listed property - over the long term, they generally outperform inflation by a good margin.
+Try to have a good portion of your savings invested in things like equities and listed property - over the long term, they generally outperform inflation by a good margin, but make sure you consult with your financial adviser about this option.
 If you want to move into safer investments, like cash and bonds, don't use all of your savings to do so.

 If you're not sure about whether you've correctly diversified your investments or whether or not you can tolerate more risk, speak to a trusted professional.